dominique-mueller/json-bundler/README.md

 Using the **json-bundler** is very straightforward.
 In general:

 - There must be one JSON file acting as the entry point (e.g. `index.json` or `en.json` file).
-- JSON files can be referenced (included) using the `$ref` key, and the path to the JSON file to be included as the value.
-Note that the path must be relative to the JSON file it is being referenced within.
+- JSON files can be referenced (and thus included) using `$ref` as the key and the path to the JSON file as the value.
+- Reference paths are always relative to the JSON file they're being used within.
+One exception exists: Paths starting with the `~` symbol start at the project's `node_modules` folder.
 - Referenced JSON files get merged in - not placed in - meaning that existing values will not be overwritten.
 - Both `json` and `json5` files are supported, even when used in a mixed manner. *See __[JSON5](https://github.com/json5/json5)__ for further details*.